 For the inaugural round of grants made In 2019, SCF received 29 applications requesting general operating support.
 Through a competitive award processes we made 13 grants (between $2,500 and $7,500 each) to our nonprofit partners.

 The NPP Program was launched in April of 2009.
 It is supported in part, by annual membership contributions from partnering organizations and individuals.
 It is designed to strengthen, develop and serve Solano County nonprofits by enhancing organization visibility and needs, and assist in their development and capacity-building efforts.

-Through capacity building workshops and grant opportunities, NPP promotes partnerships with and between our local nonprofits, individual donors, the business sector, community leaders and decision makers.
+Through workshops and grant opportunities (scroll down to view application form and instructions), NPP builds community and promotes partnerships with and between our local nonprofits, individual donors, the business sector, community leaders and decision makers.

-Visit the NPP Fund page to join NPP, make a donation to the program.
-Become a member and discover new ways to partner with SCF and other nonprofit colleagues and build new relationships!
+Visit the NPP Fund page and use the 'Donate' button to pay your member fees.
+Partner with SCF and other nonprofit colleagues and build new relationships!

 HOW TO BECOME AN NPP MEMBER

 Membership is open to everyone; nonprofit organizations, businesses and corporations, government entities, and individuals.
 Each Program membership costs $75 per calendar year.
 NPP workshops are only open to NPP members.
 Larger organizations may wish to obtain more than one membership as each membership allows for the reservation of two seats at any or all NPP workshops offered.
 Please call the Foundation if you have questions about joining NPP or about paying the membership fee.